alabou/NMOS-MatroxOnly/NMOS With Natural Groups.md

 ## Display Walls

 While the "urn:x-nmos:tag:grouphint/v1.0" tag allows grouping Senders and Receivers from a given Device, the "urn:x-nmos:tag:wallhint/v1.0" tag allows grouping Receivers across multiple Devices.
-The wallhint does not applies to Senders.
-It allows grouping all the Receivers of a given group and associated to a given wall, connecting to Senders of the same group to be processed at once.
+The wallhint does not apply to Senders.
+It allows grouping all the Receivers of a given group associated to a given wall, connecting to Senders of the same group to be processed at once.

 The "urn:x-nmos:tag:wallhint/v1.0" tag array MUST comprise a single string formatted as follow: